PODCAST: https://open.spotify.com/episode/2YDXlghaCbuEtRlYh5DbhQ?si=sBEGAJQ7RyOgMLi7M8LPNQ

 ————-0————-

-I don’t know the full story behind the 3 brothers of Bake-o-Rama’s intentions.
-But, I do know that we should ‘Seek First to Understand, then, to Be Understood.’
+I don’t know the whole story behind the three brothers of Bake-o-Rama’s intentions.
+But, we should ‘Seek First to Understand, then to Be Understood.’
 It involves a profound paradigm shift.
 We typically seek first to be understood.
-(Author Stephen Covey – From one of his famous books ‘The 7 Habits of Highly Effective People’).
+(Author Stephen Covey – From one of his famous books, ‘The 7 Habits of Highly Effective People’).

 Matthew 7:1-5 (New International Version):